DynamicCodes/E-learning/README.md

 # E-learning
-This project describes the mechanism and bridges the gap between various learning methods  in C-DAC and also encloses ways to manage events and project with the help of several onboarded tools
+This project describes the mechanism and bridges the gap between various learning methods  in C-DAC and also encloses ways to manage events and project with the help of several onboarded tools.